January 29, 2018

-One of the most common questions we’re asked here at Root is: how do we know whether you’re the driver or passenger?
+One of the most common questions we get asked is “How does Root Insurance know whether I’m the driver or passenger during the test drive?”

-It’s a great question.
-Your Root car insurance rate is based primarily on how you drive, so it makes sense to wonder how we know you are behind the wheel.
+Since we base your car insurance rate primarily on how you drive, it makes sense that you’d want to be certain we know when you’re the one behind the wheel.

 Global positioning system (GPS)

 GPS is used anytime you open Google Maps or other navigation apps.
-In addition to latitude and longitude, your GPS collects data like speed, altitude, and the direction you're heading.
-(Whether you’re heading in the right direction is up to you.)
+In addition to latitude and longitude, your GPS collects data including speed, altitude, and the direction you're heading.

-Your phone's accelerometer detects the acceleration of the phone, which plays a big role in determining whether you’re driving in a car.
-It shows if you’re accelerating too quickly or slamming the brakes abruptly—two of the main factors that determine your driver score.
+The accelerometer detects the acceleration of your phone, which plays a big role in determining whether you’re driving in a car.
+It shows if you’re accelerating too quickly or slamming the brakes abruptly—two of the main factors that determine your Root test drive score.

-Another sensor we use is the gyroscope.
-You'll find it in other technology, too, but the one in your phone helps to collect your rotation rates.
+You'll find gyroscopes in other technology, too, but the one in your phone helps collect your rotation rates.
 Basically, it monitors and maintains your phone’s orientation during movement.
 The gyroscope can tell whether your phone is flat on a table or angled upward like you’re holding it.
-And it also helps us measure how smooth or sharp your turns are, which directly factors into your driver score.
+Don’t worry, if your phone is mounted on your dash or in a static holder, we can tell you aren't holding it, even if it’s upright.
+The gyroscope helps us measure how smooth or sharp your turns are, which directly factors into your driving score.

-Magne what?
 The magnetometer works with the accelerometer and gyroscope to detect your phone's orientation.
-It’s kind of like a compass because it measures your phone’s relation to the Earth's magnetic field.
+Like a compass, it measures your phone’s relation to the Earth's magnetic field.

-Different forms of transportation will transmit different data.
-So it’s easy to tell whether you’re driving, riding a bike, taking the bus or subway, or even flying.
+Different forms of transportation transmit different data.
+So, it’s easy to tell whether you’re driving, riding a bike, taking the bus or subway, or even flying.

 Trains and buses also have distinct rates of curvature.
-And we can even merge the data we receive from your phone with a data set of train and bus routes.
-All of this data combined lets us know your mode of transportation.
+We can even merge the data we receive from your phone with a data set of train and bus routes.
+Of course, planes are pretty straightforward to recognize, since they travel very fast through the air.
+All of this data combined shows us your mode of transportation.

 The technology in our phones is finally smart enough to make car insurance fair.
 And that’s why Root exists.
-Now that you know how it works, see how much you could save with an auto insurance rate that’s based primarily on your good driving:
+See how much you could save with an auto insurance rate that’s based primarily on your good driving.